-Locating a Family Law Attorney
+How do I locate a Family Law Attorney

 The first thing you should consider when hiring a family law attorney is where you will be filing or responding to a legal action.
 If you have a case in California you should look for a California family law attorney because they are licensed to practice in the State of California and know the applicable law that may be used in your case.
 You can further limit a search by hiring a family law attorney located in Sacramento to find a family law attorney who not only practices in this region but who is familiar with the local court rules.

-- The matter is complicated.
+The matter is complicated.
 If you are not a family law you should carefully consider the consequences of representing yourself in certain instances.
 Even and experienced family law attorney will not typically represent themselves in court.
 A solid case can quickly unravel without the help of a trained and emotionally detached family law attorney.
 Similarly, failing to hire a family law attorney at the beginning of an action can result in otherwise avoidable pitfalls.

 Affordability.
 Not having a family law attorney may actually cost you more.
 What is at stake?
 Should you not address all issues in your case, you may end-up hiring a family law attorney who will now charge you to review your case and possibly be required to file amendments to your case.
 Also, you may be able to claim legal fees in a civil case and actually save yourself some money by hiring a family law attorney.

 Presenting evidence Lawyers know how to challenge (and sometimes suppress) evidence.
 You may not even know that a key piece of evidence against you was improperly obtained or that the testimony of a witness contradicts an earlier statement.

 Filing court documents.
 Attorneys understand how to properly file court documents and handle other legal procedures.
 If you’re not an attorney, you may struggle with the deadlines and protocol for properly filling out and filing certain legal documents.
 One late or incorrect filing could derail your case, delay a given legal procedure or worse – have the case thrown out altogether (and not in your favor).

-- Settling your case.
+Settling your case.
 A good lawyer can strike up a good settlement offer or agreement, if necessary.
 An experienced lawyer has probably has seen cases similar to yours or at least knows enough to make a calculated guess about how it might be resolved.
 Sometimes a settlement is the best choice, while other times it makes more sense to see your case through to trial.
 An attorney also can help negotiate a fair settlement with the opposing party.